 EthnoPhysics is a theory about physics that is based on describing what we see, hear, taste and feel.
 Ideas are presented in a way that is accessible to an adventurous lay reader.
 We start in plain newspaper English, then as we go along, words with specialized meanings are explained in terms of common sensations.
 Definitions are arranged in logical order so they can be taught with minimal hand-waving.
 The level of mathematics is mostly high-school algebra.

-So far EthnoPhysics has made scientific definitions of mass and time.
-This includes a detailed mathematical analysis of nuclear particles that compares very favorably with experimental observation.
+EthnoPhysics has developed scientific definitions for mass and time.
+This is tested by detailed mathematical analysis for hundreds of nuclear particles.
+Calculated results compare favorably with experimental observations, fewer than a dozen particles fall outside of experimental uncertainty.
+There are also some other results.
 The conservation laws and Pauli’s exclusion principle have been explicitly traced to their historical roots.
-The intellectual price for these improvements is abandoning the idea of perfectly continuous space.
-So the use of calculus is constrained.
+And some muddle about phase angles and dynamic equilibrium has been addressed.
+However the intellectual price for all these benefits is high: The idea of perfectly continuous space has been forsaken.
+So some limits on the use of calculus are inferred.

 EthnoPhysics has almost nothing to say about the mysteries of the universe.
-It is called ethno physics because it is based on our collective experience.
-It explicitly includes cultural notions of classification, especially the Western style.
-And it incorporates social priorities about what gets attention.
-Ultimately, EthnoPhysics enriches further theoretical development with an expanded library of semiotic textures.
+It is called ethno physics because it is based on the experience of all sorts of people.
+It explicitly includes cultural notions of classification, often a Western style, along with some other ways of organizing things.
+And it incorporates socially established priorities about what gets attention.
+This inclusive view enriches theoretical development with an expanded library of semiotic textures.